 - Are not kept engaged when things change at work

 Whatever the reason for your work-related stress, your employer should seek to protect your mental and physical health at work.
 If you fall ill with work-related stress, this could mean you may have to take time off work to recover.
-If your employer dismisses you for taking time off work for stress in the UK, you may be able to make an employment law claim against them, as this could constitute unfair dismissal.
+Should your employer dismiss you for taking time off work for stress in the UK, you may be able to make an employment law claim against them, as this could constitute unfair dismissal.
 If they have failed to protect your mental health and you have suffered undue harm because of their negligence, you may even be able to make a personal injury claim against them.